ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ![Comparison of vanilla vs. modded rocket effects](notes/readme-images/rockets-comparison.png)

 ## Audio

 - Added custom hurt sounds for the player character.
   - *Now you can tell when you're being hit vs. when an NPC is hit.*
   - *(note: pitch-shifted human male wi. some EQ)*
-- Reduced the volume of the Shadow Cloak sound, down to 25%.
+- Removed the SFX for Shadow Cloak.

 ## Misc

-- Streetlights now have 1/4 health (100 > 25).
+- Streetlights now have 1/5 health (100 > 20).
+  - *This lets you destroy them with a single melee swipe, perfect for stealth runs.*
 - Added missing monospace font needed for the editor.
   - This font is taken from Dysmantle, so it's not perfect.

 ### Bugs